 The tango shows we attended were fantastic!
 We discovered an off-the-beaten-path orchestra, Fernadez Fierro, which is starting to attract attention the way Astor Piazzolla did, before achieving international fame.
 The audience at this funky and far away place was mostly young people and Europeans, who always seem to know where the good stuff is.
 This show was one of the best we saw.

-Our excellent driver Mathias, a Porteno who knew his city well, made sure we were always safe and informed.
+Our excellent driver Mathias, a Porteno who knew his city well, made sure we were always safe and well-informed.
 He took us to sophisticated Puerto Madero, hip Palermo Viejo, busy Calle Florida, the museums Evita and Malba, all along telling us the history and curiosities of Buenos Aires like only a local could.
-We were lucky to have him.
+He even took us to some ‘secret’ addresses for the high-quality leather coats, jackets and stylish boots Argentina is famous for, for a fraction of the price of the boutiques.
+We also fell in love with their wool and cashmere sweaters in a huge array of colors and styles not found anywhere else.

 On our last day we – by pure chance – got tickets to the opening match of the Argentine Open Polo Championship, the major polo tournament in the world.
 The Argentines are the undisputed leaders in the so called ‘sport of kings’, and the opening of the polo season attracts a very international crowd.
 Nowhere in the world polo is played quite like in Argentina, Mathias explained, introducing us to some of its rules.
 Nothing like a driver who knows his polo, I say.
 Only in Buenos Aires.